PhoenixTales/phoenix-docs/story/world/cliff-exchange.md

 [include screen]

 If this passage was just meant to connote some collapsed mine, it would not have been modeled the way it has been.
-In case of any other area in the world, such a collapsed passage way was closed, but this passage stayed open.
+In case of any other area in the world, such a collapsed passage way was closed, but this passage was open.
 It was simply a hole in the mesh, thereby clearly telling us that either there should have been modeled something more here later or that something was removed here that was there before.

 It was therefore mostly speculated that it may have been an original, bigger entrance to the Abandoned Mine, although we have nothing supporting this idea other than it being close to the mine.

-I want to express the idea here, that this passage could actually have been or be supposed to become the realisation of the cliff, where the player would have fallen into a lake, separated from the one at the exchange place and swim out of the lake to exit this place through a passage in the mountain wall.
+I want to express the ide, that this passage could actually have been - or has been supposed to become - the realisation of the cliff, where the player would have fallen into a lake separated from the one at the exchange place and swim out of the lake to exit this place through a passage in the mountain wall.

-While this is not exactly how Mike may have had envisioned it, it is exactly how Ralf has drawn it - and we know that Ralf was fully aware of the hardware limitations and that he made his concepts with this in mind.
-He always tried to offer solutions on his concepts how to realise specific ideas inspite of the technical limitations, often rather underestimating what the hardware would be capable to do and eering on the safer site.
-This is the very reason that all of his locations and his whole colony design is so much surrounded by huge mountains running almost vertically up, isolating many of the locations for reasons of rendering.
+While this is not exactly how Mike may have had envisioned it at first, it is exactly how Ralf has drawn it - and we know that Ralf was fully aware of the hardware limitations and that he made his concepts with this in mind.
+He always tried to offer solutions on his concepts how to realise specific ideas inspite of the technical limitations, often rather underestimating what the hardware would be capable to do and staying on the safer site.
+This is the very reason that all of his locations and his whole colony design is so much surrounded by huge mountains running almost vertically up, isolating many of the locations.
+It was for reasons of rendering.
 The actual level designers have taken these concepts as inspiration but took the freedom to model the mountains more organically, as it was sufficient to block the view port.

 Due to the technical limitations at the time it may have made sense to put a mountain wall in front of the lake; the cliff could still hover past it.
 The mysterious hole we speculated about for so long could thus actually have been the place through which the player should exit the lake to arrive at this plateau; where, when the early concepts would have been followed, the northern forest should begin, which would then have been in accordance even with Mikes Orpheus map, where the cliff is in the east of the exchange place and where the Abandoned Mine and the path to the exchange place is running along at the west of the forest.

 It remains speculation.
 We do not know if it was ever implemented like this, but we consider it to be the most likely explanation for the hole in the mesh.
 It may have been discarded before realising it, opting for the later solution where Cliff and Exchange Place are combined.
-This may have happened because the model of the exchange place, that may have been done first, was so well received that it seemed like a good decision, it may have been due to technical reasons, as the entire colony overview through the separatd cliff may have been too much; we don't know.
-But we know that in opposition to how it may seem at first sight and inspite of the many differences to the very early pre-alpha models of the world, the idea of a separated cliff could be realised in the 0.7 model easier than one might imagine - while the combination with a northern forest and the connection to the sea remain difficult to solve and seem indeed to have been discarded at this point.
+This may have happened because the model of the exchange place, that may have been done first, was so well received that it seemed like a good decision, it may have been due to technical reasons, as the entire colony overview through the separated cliff might have been too much; we don't know.
+But we know that in opposition to how it may seem at first sight and inspite of the many differences to the very early (dummy) pre-alpha models of the world, the idea of a separated cliff could be realised in the 0.7 model easier than one might imagine - while the combination with a northern forest and the connection to the sea remain difficult to solve and seem indeed to have been discarded at this point.

 ---